hyron-group/reference/buildIn-features/appLoader.core.md

 hyron.build(jsonBuildFile);
 ```

-Below is an attribute you should note
+Below is some attributes you should to remember

 ```json
 // this is single instance meta